-Facewall is a 42-foot-wide stainless steel sculpture integrated into the Second Street façade of the new arts and humanities building on the Chico State campus.
-Made up of 1,000 faces in silhouette of students, faculty, staff and community members, the artwork is comprised of 79 vertical stainless steel planes perpendicular to Second Street.
+Facewall is a 42-foot-wide stainless steel sculpture integrated into the Second Street façade of the new arts & humanities building on the Chico State campus.
+Made up of 1,000 faces in silhouette of students, faculty, staff & community members, the artwork is comprised of 79 vertical stainless steel planes perpendicular to Second Street.
 Each 11-foot tall plane or “totem” includes 12-14 unique profiles.

 FACEWALL was commissioned by California State University, Chico in 2016.